keeganH222/tdd-example/README.md

 Additionally, note that:

  * No test should be dependent on the results of another
- * Callbacks should be used to ensure that feeds are loaded before they are tested
  * Error handling should be implemented for undefined variables and out-of-bound array access
  * When complete, all of your tests should pass

-When you're all finished, write a `README` file detailing all steps required to successfully run the application.
-If you have added additional tests, provide documentation for what these future features are and what the tests are checking for.

-# Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.